arponr/arponr.github.io/_drafts/logic.md

 ---
 layout: post
-section: writing
-subsection: fiction
 title: Logic
+tags:
+- writing
-desc: A short story about the danger of logic.
+- short story
 ---

 There's a dream I often have (I've had it about three times a week for